Eschatologue/CM_wiki/docs/class/sorcerer/stone.md

 Your command of earth magic grows stronger, allowing you to harness it for your allies' protection.

-As a bonus action, you can grant an aegis to you or one allied creature you can see within 60 feet of you.
+As a Bonus Action, you can grant an aegis to you or one allied creature you can see within 60 feet of you.
 The aegis is a dim, gray aura of earth magic that protects the target.
 Any bludgeoning, piercing, or slashing damage the target takes is reduced by a number equals to your Charisma modifier.
 This effect lasts for 1 minute, until you use it again, or until you are incapacitated.

 ## Level 6: Extra Attack